mvarkila/Assignment2-Meri/README.md

 ## Summary of findings
 This analysis explored demographic and behavioral risk factors for experiencing a cardiac outcome in a cohort of 5000 individuals.
 Individuals who experienced cardiac outcomes (N=275) were more likely to be male (88%) than female (12%) and have a history of smoking than individuals without cardiac outcomes (48.4% vs.10.9% smokers, respectively).
 Individuals with cardiac outcomes were also older than individuals who did not experience cardiac outcomes (mean (SD) 44.9 (15.7) vs. 46.4 (16.2)).
 In logistic regression analyses, older age, male sex and history of smoking emerged as a significant predictors of cardiac outcomes in both unadjusted and adjusted analyses in indicating independent contributions to cardiac risk.

+## AI Statement
+I did not use generative AI to complete this assignment.